Fingersmith (novel)

-Fingersmith is a 2002 historical crime novel set in Victorian-era Britain by Sarah Waters.
+Fingersmith is a 2002 historical crime novel set in Victorian-era Britain, written by the Welsh novelist Sarah Waters.

 Plot summary

 Part one

 Sue Trinder, an orphan raised in "a Fagin-like den of thieves" by her adoptive mother, Mrs Sucksby, is sent to help Richard "Gentleman" Rivers seduce a wealthy heiress.
 Posing as a maid, Sue is to gain the trust of the lady, Maud Lilly, and eventually persuade her to elope with Gentleman.
 Once they are married, Gentleman plans to commit Maud to a madhouse and claim her fortune for himself.

 Sue travels to Briar, Maud's secluded home in the country, where she lives a sheltered life under the care of her uncle, Christopher Lilly.
 Like Sue, Maud was orphaned at birth; her mother died in a mental asylum, and she has never known her father.
 Her uncle uses her as a secretary to assist him as he supposedly compiles a dictionary, and keeps her to the house, working with him in the silence of his library.

 Sue and Maud forge an unlikely friendship, which develops into a mutual physical attraction.
 After a time, Sue realises she has fallen in love with Maud, and begins to regret her involvement in Gentleman's plot.
 Deeply distressed, but feeling she has no choice, Sue persuades Maud to marry Gentleman, and the trio flee from Briar to a nearby church, where Maud and Gentleman are hastily married in a midnight ceremony.

 Making a temporary home in a local cottage, and telling Maud they are simply waiting for their affairs to be brought to order in London, Gentleman and a reluctant Sue make arrangements for Maud to be committed to an asylum for the insane.
 Her health has already waned as a result of the shock of leaving her quiet life at Briar, to Gentleman's delight.
 After a week, he and Sue escort an oblivious Maud to the asylum in a closed carriage.
 However, the doctors apprehend Sue on arrival, and from the cold reactions of Gentleman and the seemingly innocent Maud, Sue guesses that it is she who has been conned.